-- 1. Second class swimmer qualification and normal color perception required to be on students' orders. - 2.
-Applicants should have at least one year of obligated service at class convening date or in the case of SELRES personnel, have been screened to determine likelihood of continuance in the applicable PHIB CB unit for more than one year. - 3.
-Students must have successfully completed Navy E-Learning courses: Introduction to Improved Navy Lighterage System (CSFE-INLS-010) and INLS Machinery Control System (CSFE-INLS-020) no earlier than 30-days prior to the course convening.
+Due no earlier than thirty days prior to the course convening.
 If students report to class without having completed the requisite E-Learning courses, they will be required to complete them by training day 3 of the course.
-Failure to compete E-Learning courses will result in removal of the course and return back to parent command.
+Failure to compete E-Learning courses will result in removal from the course and return to parent command.

-The on-line platform hosting these prerequisite courses will transition over the course of the next year to a new platform.
-If a perspective student finds these courses unavailable, please contact the COLDS Learning Standards Officer at (619)437-3455 for instructions on how to complete the requirement or coordinate a waiver.
+If a prospective student finds these courses unavailable, please contact the COLDS Learning Standards Officer at (619) 437-3455 for instructions on how to complete the requirement or coordinate a waiver

-1. West Coast training personnel report to Expeditionary Warfare Training Group Pacific, Building 207, NLT 0700 of Class Convening (CLCVN) day.
-East Coast training personnel report to the EWTGPAC Senior Instructor at ACB-2, Joint Expeditionary Base, Little CreekFort Story, VA NLT 0700 of CLCVN day.

-- 2. Second Class Swimmer qualification must be certified on students' orders.
-Students will be TDY/TAD under instruction. - 3.
+- 1. West Coast students report to Expeditionary Warfare Training Group Pacific, Building 207, NLT 0700 of Class Convening (CLCVN) day.
+MTT students report to the EWTGPAC Senior Instructor at the hosting unit NLT 0700 of CLCVN day. - 2.
+Second class swimmer qualification and normal color perception must be certified on students' orders. - 3.
 Active duty personnel will provide their own helmet, life jacket, and rain gear.
-EWTGPAC will provide helmet and life jacket to reservists.
+EWTGPAC or host unit will provide helmet and life jacket to reservists.
 Trainees must wear steel-toe shoes. - 4.
-The American Council on Education has evaluated and recommended this course for three semester hours in Seamanship (Lower-division Baccalaureate/Associate). - 5.
-Students will not be released before 1600 hours on the final day of the course, make travel arrangements accordingly.
+American Council on Education college credit recommendation: 3 semester hours in Industrial Safety and 3 semester hours in Seamanship (lower-division, Baccalaureate/Associate).
+Credit recommendations appear on the graduate's Joint Service Transcript (JST). - 5.
+Students will not be released before 1600 hours on the final day of the course and shall make travel arrangements accordingly.
 Students reporting with departure flights prior to 1600 on the last day of the course who cannot arrange a later departure flight will be dropped.